Practice Areas

 Career

-Laura serves as an adjunct professorial lecturer in law at George Washington University School of Law, teaching a seminar on offshore wind development, and frequently speaks on offshore wind topics at leading industry conferences.
-Based on her breadth of knowledge of the oceans and energy development and commitment to science, Laura was appointed in 2024 to be a member of the National Academy of Sciences Ocean Studies Board.
+Based on her breadth of knowledge of the oceans and energy development and her commitment to science and technology, Laura was appointed in 2024 to serve as a member of the National Academy of Sciences Ocean Studies Board.